robtaylor97/my-portfolio/README.md

-# my-portfolio
+# Rob Taylor's portfolio

-Serverless Repository for AWS Serverless course
+This is my professional portfolio.
+It uses AWS and ReactJS.
+Following the ACG course: Creating a Serverless Portfolio with AWS and ReactJS.